rj77877/AssetWorks_Sample/readme.md

 # AssetWorks_Sample

-This repository constitutes the entirety of the code sample for AssetWorks to view.
+This repository constitutes the entirety of the code sample for AssetWorks.
+This project revolves around the website <a href="https://projecteuler.net">Project Euler</a>, which contains a large compilation of problems requiring both mathematics and programming to solve.
+Generally, one must find an efficient solution algorithm by hand, and then implement in code to handle the large inputs.
+This sample project contains the solutions to five such problems as well as a user interface to display the solutions.
+The user interface is the main entry point of the program and allows the user to run the solution algorithms and write the resulting outputs.
+Hyperlinks are available to see the full problem descriptions.
+Anyone can easily make an account on Project Euler for free in order to verify the answers.